cetz-package/cetz/src/draw/transformations.typ

   }
 }

-/// Sets the transformation matrix.
+/// Overwrites the transformation matrix.
 ///
 /// - mat (none, matrix): The 4x4 transformation matrix to set.
-If `none` is passed, the transformation matrix is set to the identity matrix (`matrix.ident()`).
+If `none` is passed, the transformation matrix is set to the identity matrix (`matrix.ident(4)`).
 #let set-transform(mat) = {
   let mat = if mat == none {
     matrix.ident(4)